hashicorp/vault/website/source/api/auth/cert/index.html.md

 Certificate method, please see the [Vault TLS Certificate method documentation](/docs/auth/cert.html).

 This documentation assumes the TLS Certificate method is mounted at the `/auth/cert` path in Vault.
-Since it is possible to mount auth methods at any location, please update your API calls accordingly.
+Since it is possible to enable auth methods at any location, please update your API calls accordingly.

 ## Create CA Certificate Role